 2).
 The heroes who were not insured

-One would assume that going on the most risky mission in the history of mankind is enough to qualify you for insurance.
+One would assume that going on the riskiest mission in the history of mankind is enough to qualify you for insurance.
 But that was not the case with the Apollo astronauts as they did not qualify for insurance and were not insured by NASA either.
 Instead, the astronauts signed autographs just before blasting off from Earth, hoping that in case they die, the value of the autographs will rise as fast as their rockets.

 3).
 NASA the careless